 *Vinyl Spackling compound comes pre-mixed making for an easy application.
 It dries fast and holds securely to the hole it's patching and it durable enough to withstand sanding and painting.
 It cleans up easily, and its specialty is in patching holes and covering nail or screw heads quickly and easily.

 *Joint compound is also known as drywall compound or Mastic.
 It comes premixed and is commonly used with paper or fiber joint tape to seal the joints between drywall sheets to create a seamless base for interior walls.

 *If your home was built after the 1950's, you're probably not familiar with walls made up of plaster or lath.
 You probably can relate more with sheetrock.

 Before sheetrock came into existence in the 1950’s, interior walls and ceilings were made up of thin strips of wood, called lath.
 These wood strips were nailed horizontally across the vertical studs of the wall to form a foundation for supporting the plaster.
 Then several coats of plaster were layered on top of the lath and studs to create a solid wall.

 *If you will be tiling over freshly installed sheet-rock that's been taped but not painted, or over repairs made with joint compound or spackling compound, you'll need to apply a coat of latex primer over the surface of only the joint compound or spackling compound.

 This will prevent moisture in your tile mastic or thinset tile adhesives from dissolving the water soluble compound used on the sheet-rock.
 It also ensures proper adhesion.

-Once your done patching drywall and damaged plaster, you're ready to begin working out your wall tile patterns for laying your bathroom or kitchen wall tiles.
+Once your done patching drywall and damaged plaster, you may want to take a peek at the different wall tile patterns you can use for laying your bathroom or kitchen wall tiles.